gin66/FastAccelStepper/README.md

 * Enable pins can be shared between motors
 * Direction pins can be shared between motors
 * Configurable delay between direction change and following step
-* External callback function can be used to drive the enable pins (e.g. connected to shift register)
+* External callback function can be used to drive the enable pins (e.g. connected to shift register) and, only esp32 derivates: the direction pins
 * No float calculation (use own implementation of poor man float: 8 bit mantissa+8 bit exponent)
 * Provide API to each steppers' command queue.
 Those commands are tied to timer ticks aka the CPU frequency!
 * Command queue can be filled with commands and then started.
 This allows near synchronous start of several steppers for multi axis applications.